Developmental Coordination Disorder (DCD/Dyspraxia)

 Fine Motor Skill Challenges

-Signs of DCD in Adolescence
+Signs of Developmental Coordination Disorder in Adolescence

 Some signs may start appearing in adolescence.
 These signs are as follows: